 If you don’t know what structured data is, make sure to read our guide, “What is Structured Data: A Complete SEO Guide for Beginners.”
 This article serves as a primer for understanding the importance of how structured data can help you show up in search results across all search engines.

 In a nutshell, structured data allows Google to understand what your site is all about.
 In addition, it enables Google to create “special search result features.”
 Lastly, it helps to naturally increase your presence on search results so that your customers can find and click on you.

 Now it’s time to get started on checking your own site to see if it has the proper structured data created for it.

 If you don’t already have a structured data tool installed on your Shopify store, we recommend Get Clicked!
 SEO.
 It will instantly generate the structured data specifically for your store in matter of seconds.

 Luckily for you, Get Clicked!
 SEO has Google’s Structured Data Testing Tool built into our dashboard.
-Simply click on the “Validate” button next to any product item and it will take you directly to Google’s Structured Data Testing Tool.
+Simply click on the “Check” button next to any product item and it will take you directly to Google’s Structured Data Testing Tool.